MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-change-log.md

 ### Features

-- All supposed languages are now included in the installer.
+- All supported languages are now included in the installer.
 Language is selected based on current Windows locale setting.

 ### Bug fixes